Generosity: Making Tax-Efficient Gifts to Individuals

-A few weeks ago, we wrote about making tax-efficient gifts to charity .
+Earlier this year, we wrote about making tax-efficient gifts to charity.
 Today we are going to discuss why you should give—and how to give—to individuals in a tax-efficient way.

 Happiness

-What makes people happy, content and fulfilled?
-More money and more stuff can give a temporary boost to someone’s mood, but it can’t make them truly happy.
-Financial contentment is understanding that money and things are not what provide fulfillment.
-What makes most people happy is having a sense of purpose, having a sense of contentment, spending time with family and friends, and making a difference in the world.
+What makes people happy, content, and fulfilled?
+More money and more things can give a temporary boost to someone’s mood, but research has shown that once a basic level of needs is met, financial resources do not increase happiness.
+What makes most people enduringly happy is having a sense of purpose, building relationships, spending time with family and friends, and making a difference in the world.

 Helping Others